lopuhin/scrapy-pyppeteer/README.rst

 - More tests, set up CI
 - Set response status and headers
+- A more ergonomic way to close the tab by default?
-- A way to schedule interactions reusing the same window (to continue working in the same time but go through the scheduler)
+- A way to schedule interactions reusing the same window (to continue working in the same time but go through the scheduler), making sure one tab is used only by one parse method.
 - Nice extraction API (like parsel)
 - A way to limit max number of tabs open (a bit tricky)